martinrist/reactive-with-rxjs-bacon/content.md

     coordStream.log();
 ```

+- So, we've seen how to filter _or_ map events...

 ---

-# Combining Filtering and Mapping
+# Filtering _and_ Mapping

-- Only show the RHS clicks _and_ show them as coordinates.
+- Only show the RHS clicks _and_ show them as coordinates

+--

-- Starting to get a bit gnarly with the traditional approach, because it's just not nicely composable:
+- Starting to get a bit gnarly with the traditional approach (<a href="examples/example4-rhsMouseClickWithCoords-trad.html" target="_blank">Example</a>)
 ```javascript
     document.addEventListener("click", e => {
         if (e.clientX > window.innerWidth / 2) {